steverozen/mSigHdp_paper_sup_files_x1/README.md

 The directories `indel` and `SBS` both have the same structure, as follows:
-  - `code` contains code specific to either SBS or indel analysis.
+  - `code` contains code specific to either SBS or indel synthetic data generation and analysis.
       This code should be run with the top-level directory as the working directory.
 RStudio users, please open the .Rproj file in the top-level directory.
     - 1~3: Generate synthetic data